zhanglinxie/zhanglinxie.github.io/index.md

 I am a PhD student in Psycholinguistics at Université Paris Cité.
 My research interests lie in second language acquisition and experimental pragmatics.
 My main projects include:

 - Acquisition of attributive adjective placement in L2 French
-- Referential redundancy in color and number
+- Referential color and number redundancy